FileMaker WebDirect 18 Guide

 The architecture of FileMaker WebDirect bridges two different environments: the web browser and a FileMaker solution.
-In the web browser, FileMaker WebDirect runs as a client that interacts with a solution hosted by FileMaker Server or FileMaker Cloud for AWS.
+In the web browser, FileMaker WebDirect runs as a client that interacts with a solution hosted by FileMaker Server or a FileMaker Cloud product.

-FileMaker Server and FileMaker Cloud for AWS include the following components:
+FileMaker Server and FileMaker Cloud products include the following components:

 - Database Server: Hosts the solutions you share with all FileMaker clients (FileMaker Pro Advanced, FileMaker Go®, and FileMaker WebDirect).
 It handles layouts, data, scripts, script triggers, user account authentication, record locking, and communication with all FileMaker clients.

 - Web server: Communicates with web browsers using HTTP/HTTPS and WebSocket protocols to serve your solution as a web application.

 Layouts should reflect standard best practices on the web.